SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### What did I get done today?

 * Add support for some bit reset op codes
+* Refactor bit checking using what I learned from bit resetting

 ---